 - Office supplies

 Let’s highlight one more dimension of costs — the cost of goods sold (COGS).
 What falls under COGS are any expenses directly associated with production of your goods or services, whether they are variable or fixed.
-To understand how to calculate your unit economics, you should have a clear picture of what to consider as your COGS.
+To understand how to calculate unit economics for your startup, you should have a clear picture of what to consider as your COGS.
 For a software as a service business, COGS can include:

 - Hosting costs (costs for cloud computing services like AWS, Dropbox, and Google Drive)